TestL-ab/TestL-ab.github.io/src/pages/docs/problem-overview.md

 5. **A/B testing**: A/B testing involves randomly dividing a sample population into two or more groups and exposing each group to a different version of the website or campaign.
 The results are then analyzed to determine which version performed better in achieving the desired outcome.
 The goal is to identify which version has a higher conversion rate.

-## A/B testing is an ideal solution for optimizing conversion rate
+## A/B testing is an attractive solution for optimizing conversion rate

 A/B testing is a widely used and effective method for increasing conversion rates for several reasons: